milosjava/milosjava/README.md

 ### Hi there 👋

-I am Milos, mlops and data scientist with a programming background and 15+ years of experience.
+I am Milos, mlops and data scientist with a programming background since 2006.
 Have a strong foundation in ML and computer science and use these skills to solve complex problems.
 Here's the little snake that is eating my github contributions:

 ![Snake animation](https://github.com/milosjava/milosjava/blob/output/github-contribution-grid-snake.svg)